 Photo credit Acousmonium by Didier Allard / INA grm

-Serene Din is a collaborative live electroacoustic performance by trumpeter and composer Hilde Marie Holsen and composer Mariam Gviniashvili.
-This 25-minute performance presents itself as an exploration of contrasts and convergences, where the organic warmth of a live trumpet meets dense noises.
-The title Serene Din alludes to this paradox: something noisy or complex, but with an underlying sense of calm and clarity.
+Serene Din by Hilde Marie Holsen & Mariam Gviniashvili is a live electroacoustic performance that entangles calm trumpet and dense electronic noise.
+In the 25-minute collaborative live electroacoustic performance by trumpeter-composer Hilde Marie Holsen and composer Mariam Gviniashvili., the work develops as an exploration of contrasts and convergences, where the organic warmth of the live trumpet meets dense noises.
+The title Serene Din conveys the paradox of a performance that is at once noisy and complex, but with an underlying sense of calm and clarity.

 The work premiered at Akousma on the Acousmonium – INA grm’s multichannel sound system – on 31 May 2025.